Sammler-Uhren

 Description:

-Swiss observation watch with switching cam chronograph, Lemania, around 1940
+Swiss deck watch with switching cam chronograph, Lemania, around 1940

 Case diameter: Ø50mm, approx. 92g, nickel case, serial number 141835